Motion planning and control of a planar polygonal linkage: Navigation and control on the moduli space

 Important is that every next edge needs a separate collection of auxiliary parallelograms. \item Once we arrive at the point $V_T$, we go to the target point $T$ as on the very first step. \end{enumerate}

-In our second approach, we again add axillary bars to the polygonal linkage, but now we have one and the same bar-and-joint mechanism which is not rearranged during the desired flex.
+In our second approach, we again add auxiliary bars to the polygonal linkage, but now we have one and the same bar-and-joint mechanism which is not rearranged during the desired flex.

 The key observation is that the projection of the 1-skeleton of hypercube can serve as a universal permuting machine: together with any configuration $P$, it contains all other configurations obtained from $P$ by permuting the order of edges, see Figure \ref{FigHypercube}.